AdobeDocs/dynamic-media-classic.en/help/using/configuring-analytics-reports.md

 ## Assign Adobe Analytics variables to Adobe Dynamic Media Classic viewer events and variables {#assigning-adobe-analytics-variables-to-scene-viewer-events-and-variables}

 Use the Adobe Analytics Configuration screen to associate viewer events with Adobe Analytics variables and Adobe Dynamic Media Classic variables.
 For each viewer event, choose one Adobe Analytics variable and one Adobe Dynamic Media Classic variable.
-For instructions about opening the Adobe Analytics Configuration screen, see [Logon to Adobe Analytics](log-analytics.md#log_in_to_adobe_analytics).
+For instructions about opening the Adobe Analytics Configuration screen, see [Log on to Adobe Analytics](log-analytics.md#log_in_to_adobe_analytics).

 **To assign Adobe Analytics variables to Adobe Dynamic Media Classic viewer events and variables:**

-1. After you log in to Adobe Analytics from within Dynamic Media Classic and select a report suite, on the Adobe Analytics Configuration page, in the right table column, activate a viewer event by selecting **[!UICONTROL Enable]**.
+1. After you log in to Adobe Analytics from Dynamic Media Classic and select a report suite, activate a viewer event on the Adobe Analytics Configuration page by selecting **[!UICONTROL Enable]** in the right table column.
-1. Under the Variables column, display the variable pair chooser by selecting the arrow button for the desired viewer event.
+1. In the Variables column, display the variable pair chooser by selecting the arrow button for the desired viewer event.

    See [Viewer events](configuring-analytics-reports.md#viewer_events).